 IR35 REFORMS AND A WAKEUP CALL FOR RECRUITERS

-I’ve been talking to quite a few recruiters in the run up to the April 2021 IR35 reforms.
+I’ve talked to quite a few recruiters in the run up to and since the April 2021 IR35 reforms.
 The overriding sense I get is that recruiters feel as helpless as contractors do, to influence the whim of their clients in terms of how they address the reforms and the status determination of contractors.
 I’m hearing with concerning frequency, of recruiters losing their resources as they walk in preference to being forced inside IR35.
 Frankly, who can blame them?
-I can’t.

 Surely then, recruiters that do manage to influence their clients to embrace outside IR35, will steal a march on their competition?
-There’s a period of perhaps six to twelve months in which some recruiters will gain and others will lose.
-And those gains and losses are potentially long-term, an inescapable shake-up of perhaps the next three to five years of the recruitment industry and the plight of the players within it.
+And those that do can probably expect their gains to carry for the long-term, an inescapable shake-up of perhaps the next three to five years of the recruitment industry and the plight of the players within it.